 Identify Foundations through Research & Databases

 To find foundations that fund research in your area of study, you'll need to generate a list of potential funders using prospect research.
-You can generate your list a few different ways including using your professional network or a donor database.
+You can generate your list a few different ways, including using your professional network and a donor database.

 Here are four strategies to try:

-- Research companies with a connection to your research area: Companies whose services or products are relevant to your research area should be investigated as possible sources of funding.
+Research companies with a connection to your research area: Companies offering services or products relevant to your research area should also be investigated as potential sources of funding.
 For example, energy companies fund clean energy research and food giants like Nestle fund nutrition research.
-Also look at companies that produce the materials and tools you use in your research such as chemical manufacturing companies if you are a chemist or tech companies if your research area relates to computer science.
+Also look at companies that produce the materials and tools you use in your research.
+Examples include chemical manufacturing companies if you are a chemist, or tech companies if your research area relates to computer science.

-If you choose to go with a single research strategy, using a funder database is the arguably the best choice because you'll generate the most leads.
-Additionally, through the database you'll have immediate access to summaries of each of the funders including funding priorities and application due dates.
-That said, databases are not without their challenges.
-The challenge of using a database is that you'll be inundated with information; it could take you weeks to sort through the list of potential funders generated by the database, most of which will not be appropriate to your situation.
+If you choose to go with a single research strategy, using a funder database is arguably the best choice because you'll generate the most leads.
+Additionally, through the database, you'll have immediate access to summaries of each of the funders including funding priorities and application due dates.
+However, databases are not without their challenges.
+The challenge of using a database is that you'll be inundated with information; it could take you weeks to sort through the list of potential funders generated by the database, most of whom will not be appropriate to your situation.
 This is why, although initially it takes more effort, it can be most efficient to start your research by learning who is funding your colleagues and which companies have a presence in the geographic area where you work.